KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 Use `[host]:port` notation for IPv6.

+#### :pushpin: Examples:

-> Using bind as a runtime parameter:
+Using bind as a runtime parameter:

 ```
   komodod -bind=127.0.0.1:9050
 ```

-> Using bind as a default value in the coin's `.conf` file:
+Using bind as a default value in the coin's `.conf` file:

 ```
   bind=127.0.0.1:9050